The Renault Zoe is a tried and tested, highly popular, great value electric car

 The latest 2018 version of the Renault Zoe battery is larger than before and the car’s range on a single charge is very good.
 This Renault electric car is one to put on your shortlist.

-In June 2019, Renault announced an upgrade to the Zoe car, the ZE50, with availability probably towards the end of the year.
+In June 2019, Renault announced an upgrade to the Zoe car, the ZE50, with availability in early 2020.
 The new Zoe ZE50 has both exterior and interior changes compared to the existing model.
 The base R110 version has a real-world range of about 218 miles and better rapid charging at 50 kW (DC) via a CCS connector.
 There is also a nippier R135 model, as well as an app called MY Renault, offering various remote features.